CCCheryl/bonfida-api-doc/source/index.html.md

 Welcome to the Bonfida API!
 You can use our API to access [Serum DEX](https://projectserum.com) data and other crypto market analytics.

+The current rate limit is 30 requests per second - please reach out if you’re building something and need a higher limit.

 # Project Serum

 For more information about Serum visit [Project Serum](https://projectserum.com)